 In addition, Savignano is equipped with remarkable sports facilities and equipment: a municipal swimming pool, a soccer field, a five-a-side soccer field, and even tennis courts and a bowling alley.

-There are numerous gastronomic delicacies, handcrafted: Ravece DOP oil, dairy products, cured meats, honey and hand-made pasta(orecchiette and cicatelli), which have always been an art and a tradition.
+There are numerous gastronomic delicacies, processed by hand: Ravece DOP oil, dairy products, cured meats, honey and handmade pasta(orecchiette and cicatelli), which has always been an art and tradition.

 During the summer months, it is possible to participate in various cultural, religious and gastronomic events, such as “SavignanEstate,” an appointment that during the month of August, for about forty years now, has seen the organization of numerous events, manifestations and concerts, thanks to the collaboration between the Municipal Administration and the Associations of the area.